What’s planned for next year?

 It sounds fantastic!
 How do I apply?

-Application deadline is Thursday, November 1, 2012.
+Application deadline is February 5, 2017.
 Please follow the links below to download all necessary forms.
-Please note that your application is not considered complete unless you have submitted all of the following documents: 1) application form, 2) waiver of responsibility signed by you and your parents/guardians, 3) one recommendation letter, 4) language assessment form from your current or former Italian teacher, if you studied Italian before, and 5) current transcript (nor required for freshmen).
-Applications received by November 1, 2012 will be given full consideration.
-After November 1, students will be considered on rolling admissions, as space permits.
-Once accepted, a non-refundable deposit of $750 is due by December 3, 2012 to secure your place in the program.
-In addition to financial support students may be already receiving from the University or other sources, the Department has a limited number of small, competitive awards for students with demonstrated financial needs accepted into the Institute.
-Important note: financial aid will be based on applications received by November 1st.
-We do not anticipate funds being available for applications received after the deadline.
+Please note that your application is not considered complete unless you have submitted all of the following documents: 1) application form, 2) waiver of responsibility signed by you and your parents/guardians, 3) one recommendation letter, 4) language assessment form from your current or former Italian teacher, if you studied Italian before, and 5) current transcript (not required for freshmen).
+Please submit your application to Prof. Iva Youkilis’s mailbox in the Department of Romance Languages and Literatures, N. Ridgley 310.
+Applications received by February 5, 2017. will be given full consideration.
+After February 5, students will be considered on rolling admissions, as space permits.
+Once accepted, a non-refundable deposit of $750 is due by February 5, 2017 to secure your place in the program.
+A second non-refundable payment of $1,000 will be due by March 10, 2017.
+The remaining balance will be added to the student's account in April.
+In addition to financial support students may be already receiving from the University or other sources, the Department has a limited number of small, competitive awards for students with demonstrated financial need who are accepted into the Institute.

 It sounds fantastic because it is fantastic.
 Click here to read testimonials from some of our former students.